janpolowinski/dswarm-temporary-docu/Code Repository Handling.md

         git merge sprint-10/dd-329

 5. Create a [[pull request|https://help.github.com/articles/using-pull-requests]] from the *builds/unstable* branch of your repository fork to the *builds/unstable* branch of the main repository (where your fork was created from)
- * TODO: update this documentation to github workflow (was gitlab)
- * note: within minutes, a jenkins build is automatically triggered.
-Jenkins adds the start of the build as a comment to the merge request and adds another comment with build results.
+ * note: within minutes, a Jenkins build is automatically triggered.
+Jenkins adds the start of the build as a comment to the pull request and adds another comment with build results.
-    + In case the build was successful and tests are passed, the assignee can start reviewing the merge request.
+    + In case the build was successful and tests have passed, the assignee can start reviewing the pull request.
     + In case the build or tests failed, it is up to the developer that created the request to solve the problems.
-A new commit will trigger jenkins to build again.
+A new commit will trigger Jenkins to build again.
- * important: if you commit new changesets to the builds/unstable branch in your repository fork in between, then these changes will automatically be included in the changeset of the merge request as well - so be careful with committing changes to the builds/unstable branch of your repository fork until the merge request was approved (or closed) by the assignee of the merge request.
-Rather see, that you only push to your builds/unstable when there are no pending merge requests
+ * important: if you commit new change sets to the builds/unstable branch in your repository fork in between, then these changes will automatically be included in the change set of the pull request as well - so be careful when committing changes to the builds/unstable branch of your repository fork until the pull request was approved (or closed) by the assignee of the pull request.
+As a rule of thumb, only push to your builds/unstable when there are no pending pull requests.

 6. The pull request will be processed by the project maintainers.